lake-wg/authz/draft-ietf-lake-authz.md

 Premises:

 - device u1 has ID_U = key id = 14
-- the access policy in W specifies, via a list of ID_U, that device u1 can enroll via any domain authenticator, i.e., the list is: \[14\]
+- the access policy in W specifies, via a list of ID_U, that device u1 can enroll via any domain authenticator, i.e., the list contains ID_U = 14.
+In this case, the policy only specifies a restriction in terms of U, effectively allowing enrollment via any V.

 Execution: